cabinetoffice/national-leadership-centre-website/team/yiannis-nikias.md

 ---
-name: Yiannis Nikias
+name: Kirith Ahluwalia
 order: 14
 ---

-Yiannis **heads up our Programme delivery**.
-He’s responsible for the delivery of the NLC's Leadership Programme module design.
-He brings his entrepreneurial spirit to this first-of-its-kind programme.
+Kirith is our Communications and Engagement manager on our **Insight team**.
+She is responsible for the NLC's communications strategy, social media, website and the voice of the NLC